kartikbindra/kartikbindra/README.md

-Hi 👋 My name is Kartik Bindra
+Hi 👋 I'm Kartik Bindra
 ==============================

-Web Developer and Designer✨
+Ful-Stack Web Developer✨
 --------------------------

 Enthusiastic fresher pursuing a Bachelor of Technology(B. Tech) in Computer Science from Delhi Technological University (formerly DCE).
 Driven by a deep interest in coding, **Web Development** and logic building along with a keen eye for graphic designing and **UI/UX Design**.
 I'm really looking forward to honing my soft as well as my professional skills.
 Through my journey, I aspire to contribute to the ever-evolving tech industry, making a meaningful impact with my creative problem-solving abilities and unwavering dedication to excellence.